g8hh/the-tree-of-life/docs/!general-info.md

 ## Table of Contents

 ### General

-- [Getting Started](getting-started.md): Getting your own copy of the code set up with Github Desktop.
+- [Getting Started](tutorial/getting-started.md): A guide to getting your own copy of the code set up with Github Desktop.
+- [Making a Mod](tutorial/making-a-mod.md): A guide to using TMT to make a basic mod.
 - [Main mod info](main-mod-info.md): How to set up general things for your mod in [mod.js](/js/mod.js).
 - [Basic layer breakdown](basic-layer-breakdown.md): Breaking down the components of a layer with minimal features.
 - [Layer features](layer-features.md): Explanations of all of the different properties that you can give a layer.
 - [Custom Tab Layouts](custom-tab-layouts.md): An optional way to give your tabs a different layout.
 You can even create entirely new components to use.
 - [Custom game layouts](trees-and-tree-customization.md): You can get rid of the tree tab, add buttons and other things to the tree, or even customize the tab's layout like a layer tab.
-- [Updating TMT](updating-tmt.md): Using Github Desktop to update your mod's version of TMT.
+- [Updating TMT](tutorials/updating-tmt.md): Using Github Desktop to update your mod's version of TMT.

 ### Common components